 Special Security Considerations for Laptop Computers

 Theft of laptop computer on campus, or theft or loss off campus, are unfortunate realities which require special steps both to the reduce the risk of financial loss and to protect the data that may be stored on a laptop compouter.
-SAS Computing recommends that all SAs faculty and styaff who use a lptop computer take the following steps to minimize these risks:
+SAS Computing recommends that all SAs faculty and staff who use a laptop computer take the following steps to minimize these risks:

 If you will not be near your laptop for any significant length of time, store it out of view and in a locked drawer or file cabinet, even if it is in a locked office.

-Minimize the storage of sensitive information on laptops as much as possible and use data encryption software to protect the data which is stored on the laptop
+Minimize the storage of sensitive information on laptops as much as possible.

 In the event of any theft or loss of a laptop, notify the Penn Police, your building administrator, and your LSP.